-In the proof of Theorem \ref{core-entropy-polynomial}, two results about the convergence of external rays (Lemmas \ref{ray-convergence-1} and \ref{ray-convergence-2}) will play an important role.
-The aim of this section is to introduce a sequence of lemmas which will be used to prove these two convergence results.
-Some of them are well-known.
+In the proof of Theorem \ref{core-entropy-polynomial}, a result about the convergence of external rays (Lemma \ref{ray-convergence-2}) will play an important role.
+The aim of this section is to prove this convergence result based on a sequence of lemmas (some of which are well-known).

 \begin{lemma} Let $f\in \PPP_d$ and $z$ be a repelling preperiodic point of $f$ such that the forward orbit of $z$ avoids the critical points of $f$.
 Then there exists a neighborhood $\Lambda$ of $f$ in $\PPP_d$ and a holomorphic map $\xi_z:\Lambda\to \C$ such that $\xi_z(f)=z$ and $\xi_z(f')$ is the unique repelling preperiodic point of $f'$ near $z$ with the same preperiod and period as $z$ for all $f'\in \Lambda$.
 The point $\xi_z(f')$ is called the \emph{continuation of $z$ at $f'$}. \end{lemma}